aerappa/mhd_adjoint/README.md

 are used, the saved file is read in as an inital guess for the nonlinear solver.
 This allows for the homotopy argument for the Reynold's number.

-# Experiemtns 4-7 for the lid driven cavity
+# Pickle files 4-7 for the lid driven cavity
 For these experiments, an initial guess is being loaded from the files in the folder `init_guesses` which can be extracted `tar -xvf init_guesses.tar`.
 This is necessary to run the lid driven cavity tests, since the solver stalls for